fmacias/FIFO-Task-Queue/README.md

 This Queue can be added to a GUI and interact properly with the controls because can be runnend in the same synchronization Context.

-1. Cancel concatenated Task using CancellationTokenSource and CancellationToken
+1. Task Cancelation and Task abortation with CancellationTokenSource and CancellationToken
+2. Observer Design Pattern applied to the Tasks.
+Scalable for monitoring issues.
+3. Event handlers.
+4. IDisposable Pattern.
-2. NUnit test provided.
+5. NUnit with NUnit3 provided.

 # Queue Creation